coatsy/coding-workshop/spirals/spirals5.md

 1. Drag them off the program
 1. Put spiral loop bits back

 Find the first `Move 100 steps` block - right after the `pen down` block and drag it just to the side of the program - still within the program pane.
-Don't worry if you make a mistake Ctrl+Z (on a PC) or Command+Z (on a Mac) will undo any mistakes you make.
+Don't worry if you make a mistake, Ctrl+Z (on a PC) or Command+Z (on a Mac) will undo any mistakes you make.

 ![Move the square logic off the program](./images/clean-up-1.png)